Run from inside a project directory

 blissful-infra dev

-blissful-infra dev starts a development mode that watches for file changes and provides fast feedback loops.
-It has two distinct modes: project dev mode (for working on a scaffolded app) and template dev mode (for developing the blissful-infra templates themselves).
+blissful-infra dev starts a development mode that watches for file changes and provides fast feedback loops while iterating on a scaffolded application.

 Terminal window